Tracking stormwater pollutants from lawns to lakes informs capital projects & public education

-After automated quality control tasks, staff have access to extensive tools to further correct data points as well as evaluate flow measurements with analytical lab results.
-Data visualization options quickly contextualize current and past high flow events, plus baseflow and other trends on daily, monthly, seasonal or storm event bases.
+After automated quality control tasks, staff has access to extensive tools to further correct data points as well as evaluate flow measurements with analytical lab results.
+Data visualization options quickly contextualize current and past high flow events, plus baseflow and other trends on daily, monthly, seasonal, or storm event bases.

-After implementing the new system, the District added a KISTERS web portal to invite other agencies, research institutions and the public to interact with its open data.
-Website visitors can select standard or custom time periods of interest, explore the map, view as well as download graphs, charts and tables.
+After implementing the new system, the District added a KISTERS web portal to invite other agencies, research institutions, and the public to interact with its open data.
+Website visitors can select standard or custom time periods of interest, explore the map, view as well as download graphs, charts, and tables.

-- Automated application of storm event definitions and calculation of pollutant loads are more consistent compared to manually applied definitions & TMDL computations.
+Automated application of storm event definitions and calculation of pollutant loads are more consistent compared to manually applied definitions & TMDL computations.

-- Time-savings from from automation enable expanded data analysis and better engage professional staff, so findings inform capital projects and program planning.
+Time-savings from from automation enable expanded data analysis and better engage professional staff, so findings inform capital projects and program planning.

 More accurate long-term statistics, graphs and maps are presented online to the public, enhancing education about clean water.

 A custom script was identified and implemented to compute high flow events; the District further adapted the script to each monitoring station's variable factors, such as flashiness or temporarily sustained high flows following a storm event.

-Who Should Consider?
+Who Should Consider

 District w ambitious mixed use redevelopment plans.
 Adv data validation, calculation & analysis informed plans to sustainably manage stormwater on 122-acre former Ford Assembly Plant on Mississippi River bluff.